Natasha Mann: Biography

 Rabbi Mann is also the first Masorti rabbi to identify as queer.
 Speaking at an international panel session of LGBT+ Masorti/Conservative rabbis, Rabbi Mann commented, "I didn't go through what I think a lot of people going through, which is worry what would happen when they told their parents they weren't straight. ...
-I'm very accustomed to being in in between spaces: I am a convert to Judaism, I am a mixed-race individual, and I date people regardless of what their gender is.
+I'm very accustomed to being in between spaces: I am a convert to Judaism, I am a mixed-race individual, and I date people regardless of what their gender is.
 I think I missed out on a lot of the angst to do with it."

 Rabbi Mann is currently employed by New London Synagogue, the same synagogue through which she converted to Judaism and the founding synagogue of the Masorti movement in the UK in 1985.
 She also supports NOAM, the Masorti UK youth movement, and serves as rabbi to Hatch End Masorti Synagogue on a part-time basis.

 During the COVID-19 pandemic, Mann co-authored the halachic teshuvah for the introduction of "set and forget" passive livestreaming of services on behalf of the Masorti movement in the UK.
 Traditional Jewish law forbids the use of technology on Shabbat and festivals.
 Mann argued, relying on previous rulings on abortion, that the emotional distress caused by isolation on Shabbat and festivals due to social distancing requirements, permitted leniency even around biblical laws.